Fourth and Fifth updates, 10/7/2012 and 10/8/2012:

 Honestly, I left the meeting completely disillusioned and I felt hopeless, especially after noticing George Hecht leave the meeting before it was even over.
 Wasn’t this meeting important?
 But then, an apology email from Don Elting and George Hecht arrived and a flutter of hope washed over me, can there be fresh air in the horizon?
 I hope so.
 Apparently, an Oregon Hall website is going to be created and a survey will be offered to Oregon Hall employees to complete.
 The logic behind this, is that with everyone completing the survey, the culprit can be found.

 I believe change will only happen, if, and only if, all Oregon Hall employees stand together, stand firm and hold those in Campus Operations to their promise.
 If we get lazy, if we do not question, if we do nothing, we will be breathing the same horrible, thick, dirty, air.
 I do not know the long term affects breathing this air will do to us, but I know one thing, it will not end well, for any of us.
+It’s not difficult to get in touch with an AC Company to discuss the options available either.
 Change must take place and the time is now.

 -Holding my breath